 Charter of the Audit Committee

-(a) The Audit Committee (sometimes referred to herein as the "Committee") is a standing committee of the Board of Directors that is charged with assisting the Board of Directors in fulfilling its responsibility to oversee the Company’s accounting and financial reporting processes, the audits of the Company’s financial statements and the Company's Ethics and Compliance Program.
+(a) The Audit Committee (the “Committee”) is a standing committee of the Board of Directors (the “Board”) that is charged with assisting the Board in fulfilling its responsibility to oversee the Company’s accounting and financial reporting processes, the audits of the Company’s financial statements and the Company's Ethics and Compliance Program.

 (d) Any issue of significant financial misconduct shall be brought by the Company’s management (“Management”) or by the Chief Compliance Officer to the attention of the Committee for its consideration.

-(e) Each year, the Committee will assess its own performance and the adequacy of this Charter and will recommend any changes regarding either of them to the Board of Directors.
+(e) Each year, the Committee will assess its own performance and the adequacy of this Charter and will recommend any changes regarding either of them to the Board.

 (c) Without limiting the generality of the foregoing, the Audit Committee shall have the authority to expend such funds of the Company as it deems necessary, appropriate or advisable in carrying out its responsibilities under this Charter.

 3. Audit Committee Membership.

 (a) The Committee shall consist of not less than three members.
 The members of the Committee and the Committee Chairman shall be elected by the affirmative vote of a majority of the Company’s independent directors, upon the recommendation of the Corporate Governance and Nominating Committee.
 The Committee members and the Chairman shall serve until his or her resignation or death, provided that the Company’s independent directors may remove any member of the Committee at any time, with or without cause.

 (b) Each member of the Committee shall satisfy the standards of independence, experience and other qualifications required by this Charter, the SEC and NASDAQ, including the heightened independence standards for members of the Committee set forth below, and shall be able to read and understand fundamental financial statements, including the Company's balance sheet, income statement and cash flow statement.